CCSD trustee Katie Williams resigns as DA seeks her removal from seat

 Clark County School Board Trustee Katie Williams resigned from her seat Wednesday after the district attorney’s office filed a petition to declare her position vacant due to her ceasing to be a resident of Nevada.

-“I firmly believe the District Attorney’s Office is wrong on the law, and that I have been, and currently remain, a resident of the State of Nevada,” Williams wrote in a statement to Trustee President Evelyn Garcia Morales Wednesday.
+“I firmly believe the District Attorney’s Office is wrong on the law, and that I have been, and currently remain, a resident of the State of Nevada,” Williams wrote in a statement to School Board President Evelyn Garcia Morales on Wednesday.

 It asked her to respond in writing by Monday whether she intended to relinquish her office.
 On Monday, the district attorney said it was providing Williams with more time.

-Wednesday’s petition states that the office believes Williams has been living in Nebraska and intends not only to remain in Nebraska but to abandon her residence in Nevada.
+Wednesday’s petition said that the office believes Williams has been living in Nebraska and intends not only to remain in Nebraska but to abandon her residence in Nevada.

 Although trustees are allowed to have more than one residence, it states that they can only have “one legal domicile.”